 Since 1967, OEN has been a source for news, announcements, and information on the world of Anglo-Saxon studies.
 Its annual Bibliography and Year's Work in Old English Studies are used by thousands of scholars worldwide.

-The current issue is 44.3, and was co-edited by Mary Dockray-Miller.
+The current issue is 44.3&4.
+Issue 4 is in hard copy and was mailed 4/7/2014.
+Issue 3 is online, and was co-edited by Mary Dockray-Miller.
 Professor Dockray-Miller has accepted a role with OEN as Subject Co-Editor in Old English pedagogy.
 She will now be accepting essays, notes, syllabi, and other pedagogical tools for publication every year in issue 3.
 The current issue is available for free on-line.
 We will also make available pdf's of the issue for download.
 Click here for the Table of Contents.
-(Issue 44.4 is in preparation.
-Over 40 bibliographers have collected and organized relevant publications from 2012.
-If you have or know of work that should be included, please contact Dan Donoghue or the relevant subject editor, listed here.)
+(Issue 44.4 is being printed.
+If you have or know of work that should have been included, please contact Dan Donoghue or the relevant subject editor, listed here.)